This post contains affiliate links from which we will make a commission from your clicks and/or purchases.

-Want to hit the road?
-Want to get in your car and take the adventure of a lifetime?
+Are you planning to hit the road, get in your car, and take the adventure of a lifetime?
 Whether you’re driving across the country or across the state, whether you plan to hit all the National Parks or all the world’s largest things, planning a road trip can be a fun, but difficult, process.
-Here are a few tips to help you plan your next road trip!
+But don’t worry, if you’re stuck, this road trip planner will help!
+Here are our best tips tips to help you plan your next road trip!

 Road Trip Planning Tips

-While I would love to say that every roadside attraction I come across I just happened to stumble upon on my own, that is very rarely the case.
-Some might say the best way to travel is to just hop in your car and see where the wind takes you.
-And while that is definitely a great way to travel, if you’re like me and want to see it all, you might just pass by something amazing.
-And why leave that to chance?
+While I would love to say that every roadside attraction I come across is something I’ve just happened to stumble upon on my own, that is very rarely the case.
+Some might think that the best way to travel is to just hop in your car and see where the wind takes you.
+While that is definitely a great way to see the world, if you’re like me and want to see it all, you don’t want to take any chances.
+Why risk missing seeing something amazing?
 I always research my road trips ahead of time.
-I search the web and use guidebooks to plan out my journey.
+I search the web for food, sites, and roadside attractions on my route and use guidebooks to plan out my journey.

 With this knowledge you might be tempted to plan for less.
 But why?
 While it may seem that mapping out everything gives you too ridged of a schedule, it actually allows you to be more flexible in your route.
 You can decide on the fly which stops you want to make and just how much you have time for.
 Knowing all of the possible stops, you can travel at your (and your travel companions’) whims to see as much or as little as your mood (or general level of craziness) calls for.

 This is how I plan my road trips: First I research.
 Then I map out everything humanly possible that I want to visit on an online map program.
 I like creating a map in Google Maps so I can save it for reference.
-You can also post difference markers for different things so you can immediately see what is a restaurant or museum versus a roadside attraction.
+You can also post markers with different icons and colors for different types of stops so you can immediately see what is a restaurant or museum versus a roadside attraction or hotel.
 I also usually make a special marker for the end destination (if there happens to be one).
-Once everything is mapped out I can see everything and where it lies in relation to the route.
-I then take a look at it and weed out things I know for sure aren’t in the area I will be traveling through.
+Once everything is mapped out I can see everything I want to se and where it lies in relation to my route.
+I then take a look at my road trip map and weed out things I know for sure aren’t in the area I will be traveling through.

-So you have taken all of this time to research and find everything you could possibly want to see and know exactly what you want to do.
+So you have taken all of this time to research your road trip route, planned attractions you just have to see, and found the best burgers in your destination.
+You now know exactly what you want to do on yo0ur road trip.
 So you should do exactly that, right?

-Not always.
-If you see something that catches your eye, or a billboard advertising something that sparks your interest, or come across a historical road marker, or smell something delicious wafting from a nearby restaurant, by all means go!
+So if you see something tall that catches your eye, or notice a billboard or 50 advertising something that sparks your interest, or come across a historical road marker, or smell something delicious wafting from a nearby restaurant, by all means go!
 You might be disappointed but you might be pleasantly surprised!
 Don’t be afraid to follow your instincts and desires.
 They don’t call it the open road for nothing!

 I will admit it.
-Sometimes I totally and completely wear out my friends.
-I tend to forget that not everyone is as gung ho about seeing every inch of the planet as me.
-And sometimes they just aren’t quite as enthralled by seeing yet another giant fiberglass cow.
-But they should know by now what they are getting into when they hop into my car.
+Sometimes I totally and completely wear out my friends on road trips.
+I tend to forget that not everyone is as gung ho about seeing every inch of the planet (and every world’s largest thing) as I am.
+And sometimes my travel companions just aren’t quite as enthralled by seeing yet another giant fiberglass cow.

-Your traveling mates should also should be respected.
-I always bring snacks and drinks that we can share, let everyone have a chance to hook up their own MP3 Player, and make stops for bathroom breaks and food when requested.
+Your traveling buddies should always be respected.
+I always pack up my car with snacks and drinks that we can share, let everyone have a chance to hook up their own Spotify playlist, and make stops for bathroom breaks and food when requested.
 Happy carmates make for a much happier road trip!

-My GPS unit has been a lifesaver when it comes to traveling.
+The GPS on my phone has been a lifesaver when it comes to traveling.
 Despite being an avid driver/walker I have absolutely no sense of direction.
 None.
 I get lost going to the grocery store let alone across the state!
 So my GPS is very good at getting me where I want to go…to a degree.
 A GPS doesn’t know the difference between a gravel road and a paved one.
-Or will turn you into a river.
+And every once in a while will tell you to turn you into a river.
 Or take you off a highway just to get right back on.
 And while sometimes the road less traveled is the best one to take, sometimes it is not.
 So use common sense while on the road if, say, you’d rather drive on a lit path than in pitch black.

 Sometimes you do want to take that road less traveled.
 The paved road.
 The unlit path.
 The beautifully scenic route that takes you mile upon mile with not a soul in site.
 All can be amazing times, as long as you are prepared and have enough gas to get you from point a to point b.
 That beautiful isolated route might not be so pretty if you’re stranded.